psycopg2 package is the current mature implementation of the adapter: it

-Download and unpack the Psycopg source package.
+- Download and unpack the Psycopg source package.

-Compile and install the package.
+- Compile and install the package.

-Set the PSYCOPG_DEBUG variable:
+- Set the

 $ export PSYCOPG_DEBUG=1

-Run your program (making sure that the psycopg2 package imported is the one you just compiled and not e.g. the system one): you will have a copious stream of informations printed on stdout.
+psycopg2package imported is the one you just compiled and not e.g. the system one): you will have a copious stream of informations printed on stderr.

 Try the following.
 In order:

 - Google for